Site Logo Site Logo

 How Is Breast Cancer Chemotherapy Administered?

 Chemotherapy is commonly prescribed along with other treatment methods such as hormonal and targeted therapies.
 It can also be used to shrink a tumor before surgery for easier and safer removal, referred to as neoadjuvant chemotherapy.
+Most chemotherapy treatments are administered intravenously, or through an IV.

 If you receive chemotherapy, your doctor will administer it in short courses with several weeks in between to allow your normal cells to recover.
 This treatment period can be a challenging time emotionally and physically.
 It is important for you to develop a support team of family or friends that can help comfort and encourage you in this time.